Table of Contents

 - Smoking predisposes to an autoimmune process and worsens existing interstitial lung disease.

-Endothelial cell damage causes release of endothelin-1 that activates the fibroblasts.
-In a similar way, alveolar epithelial injury leads to cytokine release (IL-1, LPA) and growth factors release (TGF-β and IGF-1) which also activate the fibroblasts.
+Further, alveolar epithelial injury leads to cytokine release (IL-1, LPA) and growth factors release (TGF-β and IGF-1) which activates the fibroblasts.
 Fibroblast activation leads to collagen deposition in the lung parenchyma which induces solidification and fibrosis.

 - airflow limitation